JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 In this blog post, I'm going to give a technical deep dive into Bevy's new "meshlet" feature, what improvements it bring, techniques I tried that did or did not work out, and what I'm looking to improve on in the future.
 There's a lot that I've learned (and a _lot_ of code I've written and rewritten multiple times), and I'd like to share what I learned in the hope that it will help others.

-I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for their experience with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work on wgpu/naga for some missing features I needed, other Bevy developers for testing and reviewing my PRs, Unreal Engine(Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on the project.
+I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for their experience with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work on wgpu/naga for some missing features I needed, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on the project.

-Code for this feature can be found [on my github](https://github.com/JMS55/bevy/tree/cecd7647c8631d2fdbd3eef9c2ce937deb28dec4/crates/bevy_pbr/src/meshlet).
+Code for this feature can be found [on my github](https://github.com/JMS55/bevy/tree/cecd7647c8631d2fdbd3eef9c2ce937deb28dec4/crates/bevy_pbr/src/meshlet) in the `crates/bevy_pbr/src/meshlet` folder.

 If you're already familiar with Nanite, feel free to skip the next few sections of background info until you get to the Bevy-specific parts.